Particular/docs.particular.net/samples/sqs/simple/sample_content_Sqs_[,5).partial.md

 ### View a message in transit

 At startup the endpoint will send two messages.
 One is a message that falls under the 256kb size limit.
-The other is above that limit and will leverage the [S3 Bucket For Large Messages](/transports/sqs/configuration-options.md#s3bucketforlargemessages) feature of the SQS transport.
+The other is above that limit and will leverage the [S3 bucket for large messages](/transports/sqs/configuration-options.md#s3bucketforlargemessages) feature of the SQS transport.

 snippet: sends

-To view a message in transit change the endpoint to be [Send Only](/nservicebus/hosting/#self-hosting-send-only-hosting).
+To view a message in transit change the endpoint to be [send-only](/nservicebus/hosting/#self-hosting-send-only-hosting).
 There is commented out code already in this samples configuration.

 snippet: sendonly

 Start the endpoint.
-Since the endpoint is now Send Only, the messages will be written to SQS but not dequeued.
+Since the endpoint is now send-only, the messages are written to SQS but not dequeued.
 The message can now be viewed in the [SQS management UI](https://console.aws.amazon.com/sqs/home).

 ![](message.png "width=300")